Muadh-Adekunle-Monsuru/Second-Semester/CPS 204/Predicate Logic.md

 A predicate describes the properties of objects and individual.
+A predicate is a property that some object has
 In knowledge representation an individual is an object, and an object can be groups of individuals Adjective are used to represent a predicate.